 Certainly the local community would benefit from a new facility, but students and faculty of the UNI School of Music were also looking forward to it.
 Some music students and faculty found significant acoustical problems with the Russell Hall auditorium.
 Others cited lack of space in Russell Hall for an expanded enrollment in music classes.
 In January 1992, alumnus Richard Devin, who assisted in planning for the Strayer-Wood Theatre, came to campus to begin planning and design discussions among the potential users of the proposed performing arts center.
 At that time the cost for the facility was estimated to be $14 million, with $9 million to come from private donations.

-In 1990 the UNI Foundation commissioned a feasibility study on fund-raising for the facilty.
+In 1990 the UNI Foundation commissioned a feasibility study on fund-raising for the faculty.
 In April 1992, the R. J. McElroy Trust of Waterloo pledged $500,000 toward the proposed center.
 Alumni and students also supported the fund-raising efforts.
 By the summer of 1992 a sketch of the facility had emerged.

 Architectural sketch, 1992.